Rhinoffensive/EnhanceTask_1/rtt/ReadMe.md

 ## Approach

+My project consists of two stages:
-trademe.nz has quite a populated car listing.
-(32,000+) In order to decrease the workload by preventing looking for the same link more than once, the script first stores links as a dictionary.
-The dictionary's key is the link and its values are list of queries that hits.
+1. trademe.nz has quite a populated car listing (32,000+).
+In order to decrease the workload by preventing looking for the same link more than once, the script first stores links as a dictionary.
+The dictionary's key is the link and its value is a list of queries that hits.

-My project consists of two stages.
-1.  /rtt/src/main/java/com/maven/enhance/rtt/App.java
 This makes the queries and serializes the results as json file.

-2. /rtt/src/test/java/com/enhance/rtt/testcases/TC_001_Car_Page.java
+        /rtt/src/main/java/com/maven/enhance/rtt/App.java

-    This deserializes the json file and runs a single test step in a data-oriented manner.
+2. The test case deserializes the json file and runs a single test step in a data-oriented manner.

+        /rtt/src/test/java/com/enhance/rtt/testcases/TC_001_Car_Page.java

 - - - -